 Online Chart Viewer

 Signal values are gathered during operation and stored to make a snapshot.
 The viewer then displays the snapshot.
+On the screenshot presented the monitoring of the signal’s value with the specified interval.

 Taking snapshots reduces overall load on the system in order not to affect hard real-time performance.